bdeckard92/dupUT/02-Lesson-Plans/02-Advanced-CSS/README.md

 Why are students learning advanced CSS?

 * Students need to be able to create responsive designs for their web applications.
+* Employers are looking for candidates with strong CSS skills who don't rely on frameworks.
 * Employers will expect students to know how to use CSS variables and media queries.
 * Employers will expect students to understand and use CSS selectors beyond single classes or elements.